anqichen12/donation-analytics/README.md

 # Instructions to run

 The program is written in Python.
 The imported library are pandas, numpy.
-Dependecies:
+Dependecies: Python 3

 import csv
 import pandas as pd